scala/docs.scala-lang/_overviews/scala3-book/taste-control-structures.md

 ## `if`/`else`

-Scala’s `if`/`else` control structure is similar to other languages:
+Scala’s `if`/`else` control structure looks similar to other languages:

 ```scala
 if x < 0 then